Peter Dutton: Climate change and energy

 Dutton has been characterised as a climate change denier, and has said he would "let scientists pass that judgment" when questioned if he believed climate change had contributed to increasing extreme weather events.
 In 2024 and 2025, Dutton expressed his rejection of the Albanese government's climate policy, the Paris Agreement, and COP 31.

 In a July 2023 address to the Institute of Public Affairs, Dutton argued for the adoption of nuclear power, calling it "the only feasible and proven technology" that can "firm up renewables and help us achieve the goals of clean, cost effective and consistent power".
 ABC journalist Monte Bovill characterised it as "ramping up calls for nuclear power in Australia".
 Dutton claimed that small modular reactors could be installed at decommissioned coal power plants, saying, "We can convert or repurpose coal-fired plants to use the transmission connections that already exist on those sites."

 In October 2023, he expressed opposition to a proposed off-shore wind farm of New South Wales' Hunter Region, saying that the environmental impacts to "rare bird species" and the seabed were unknown.
 "We're all in favour of renewable energy, but not at any cost, and not where you're destroying jobs and livelihoods and the environment", Dutton remarked.
 In February and March 2024, Dutton expressed opposition to Labor's proposal to introduce new vehicle fuel efficiency standards.
 He called it "Mr Albanese's new ute tax and new family car tax".
 Dutton said that the proposal would increase the price of new vehicles.

 Asked at a press conference on 12 March 2024 regarding the annual GenCost report from the Commonwealth Scientific and Industrial Research Organisation (CSIRO) identifying nuclear reactors as being more expensive than fossil fuels and renewable sources, Dutton called the report "discredited" and said that it was "well documented" that the CSIRO was unreliable.
 CSIRO chief executive Doug Hilton repudiated the allegations.

 In November 2022, former Liberal prime minister Malcolm Turnbull called Dutton's claims about the necessity of nuclear power "complete and utter nonsense".
 On 23 September 2024, Dutton remarked in a speech, "Labor tells you that renewables and nuclear can't work together.
 It's utter nonsense."

 Migration

 Humanitarian entrants

 Before the 2016 election, Dutton voiced opposition to proposals to increase humanitarian visas, saying it could lead to large numbers struggling to integrate.
 "For many people, they won't be numerate or literate in their own language let alone English", Dutton remarked, adding "These people would be taking Australian jobs, there's no question about that."
 Turnbull defended Dutton by stating he is an "outstanding Immigration Minister".

+Housing crisis

+In the 2025 Australian federal election campaign, housing affordability and its link to immigration were central points of contention between Dutton and Prime Minister Anthony Albanese.